bSI-InfraRoom/IFC-Tunnel-Deployment/sprints/sprint1_2.md

 - [Spatial Decomposition](https://bsi-infraroom.github.io/IFC-Documentation-Tunnel/4_4_0_0/general/HTML/link/spatial-decomposition.htm)
 	1. There shall be either an `IfcSite` or an `IfcFacility` (with subtypes irrelevant to the check) aggregated in the `IfcProject`.
 Observe the *NOTE* in the documentation.

-Georeferencing can be achieved in three different ways with three different usages.
+Georeferencing can be achieved in three different ways with three different usages as presented in the figure below.
 The participants are encouraged to submit three separate files, each with a different scenario.
 To enable easier review process, please denote the file names with `Georef_A`, `Georef_B` or `Georef_C` corresponding to the lines below.
 There shall be only one of these in the `ifc` dataset for the check to pass: